 Some of our products do indeed contain palm oil.
-We're aware palm oil cultivation can contribute to deforestation and climate change, and have a direct impact on the natural habitat of orang-utans and other wildlife.
+We're aware that palm oil cultivation can be a contributor to deforestation and climate change, and have a direct impact on the natural habitat of orang-utans and other wildlife.

-Over 1100 of our own brand products including biscuits and pies now use certified sustainable palm oil.
+Over 1700 of our own brand products including biscuits and pies now use certified sustainable palm oil (CSPO).
 We have achieved a leading market position particularly across non-food health and beauty and household products.
-Our by Sainsbury’s lemon washing up liquid, for example, was reformulated late last year and is a UK supermarket first in terms of using certified sustainable palm oil.
+Our by Sainsbury’s lemon washing up liquid, for example, was a UK supermarket first in terms of using certified sustainable (mass balance) palm oil.

 We source palm oil that has been certified according to the Roundtable on Sustainable Palm Oil (RSPO) criteria.
 The RSPO is a global initiative which encourages palm oil production in a way that helps to reduce deforestation, promotes biodiversity and respects the livelihoods of rural communities.
 Growers who meet the RSPO standard must be audited and certified by an independent body to show they have, amongst other things, not deforested primary rainforest or destroyed areas of high biodiversity.
 Certified sustainable palm oil (CSPO) is then sourced through approved segregated or mass balance (‘mixed’) supply chains to reach our products.